Beginning of stability theory for Polish Spaces: Introduction

 \begin{question} Is there a stability theory/classification theory of Polish spaces/algebras (more generally definable structures say on the continuum)?

-Naturally we would like to develop a parallel to classification theory (see \cite{Sh:c}).
+Naturally we would like to develop a parallel to classification theory and in particular stability theory (see \cite{Sh:c}).
 A natural test problem is to generalize ``Morley theorem = \L os conjecture". \underline{But} we only have one model so does it mean anything?

-Well, we may change the universe.
-If we deal with abelian groups (or any variety) it is probably more natural to ask when is such (definable) algebra free. \end{question}
+On way is to restrict ourselves to a class of e.g. abelian groups and replace ``categorical" by ``free"; this is reasonable as a free algebra is unique in a strong sense (determined up to isomorphism by its dimension which is equal to its cardinality when uncountable, well when the vocabulary is countable).

+We may consider any variety or just a theory consisting of universal Horn sentences (as then being a free algebra is well defined); this is an interesting question per se.
+But still this is a special case; and in general, we may change the universe. \end{question}

 \begin{example} If $\bbP$ is adding $(2^{\aleph_0})^+$-Cohen subsets of $\omega$ then

 \mn are both algebraically closed fields of characteristic $0$ which are not isomorphic (as they have different cardinalities).